Baptist Centre: Role

 The building has an important role in the life of ABC and the community.
 The building is an example of a 21st-century multi purpose church centre and is visited by other denomination leaders regularly from across Europe.
 The centre is the largest Christian resource in Lisburn and is used by many evangelical churches in the area.

 Building

 It is a 4,300 m2 (14,000 ft2) purpose built complex housing the training and administration facilities.
 It is situated just off the M1 motorway at Moira.

 Baptist Theological Centre

 The Baptist Theological Centre makes up part of the Baptist Centre and contains the Irish Baptist College.

 Future expansion

 The waste ground to the back of the centre provides ample space for expansion.
 The association and college continue to grow in size and plans are in place for future expansion for the "proposed extension to the Baptist Theological Centre, to provide additional library, archive, storage and study space" since 25 July 2008, application number 0738/F. It was passed on 6 October 2008.

-Expansion plans for a new purpose built library complex where mothballed in 2009 due to IBC and ABC financial constraints.
+Expansion plans for a new purpose built library complex were mothballed in 2009 due to IBC and ABC financial constraints.
 The decision is controversial among students, some IBC staff and Baptist Theological Centre users.